Stiff self-interacting string near QCD deconfinement point: Introduction

-Nevertheless, the simplified picture of the bosonic string derived on the basis of the leading order formulation of NG action poorly describe the numerical data in the intermediate distances at high temperatures.
-For instance, substantial deviations~\cite{PhysRevD.82.094503,Bakry:2010sp,Bakry:2011zz,Bakry:2012eq} from the free string behavior have been found for the lattice data corresponding to temperatures very close to the deconfinement point.

-A comparison with the lattice Monte-Carlo data showed the validity of the leading-order approximation at sources separations larger than $R=0.9$ fm~\cite{PhysRevD.82.094503,Bakry:2010sp,Bakry:2012eq} for both the $Q\bar{Q}$ potential and color-tube width profile.
-The region extends behind source separation distances at which leading-order string model predictions are valid~\cite{Luscher:2002qv} at zero temperature.
-In the baryon ~\cite{Bakry:2014gea,Bakry:2016uwt,Bakry:2011kga}, taking into account the length of the Y-string between any two quarks, we found a similar behavior~\cite{refId0}.
+However, in the intermediate distances and high temperatures this simplified picture of the free bosonic string, derived on the basis of the LO formulation of the Nambu-Goto(NG) action, does not provide a good description.
+For instance, substantial deviations from the string behavior have been found for the lattice data corresponding to temperatures near the deconfinement point~\cite{PhysRevD.82.094503,Bakry:2010sp,Bakry:2011zz,Bakry:2012eq}.
+The region extends behind source separation distances at which LO string model predictions are valid at zero temperature regime.
+A comparison with the lattice Monte-Carlo data showed the validity of the LO approximation at separations larger than $R=0.9$ fm~\cite{PhysRevD.82.094503,Bakry:2010sp,Bakry:2012eq} for both the $Q\bar{Q}$ potential and flux-tube width profile.
+The authors of Ref.\cite{refId0} come to a similar conclusion by considering the length of the Y-string between any two quarks in the baryon ~\cite{Bakry:2014gea,Bakry:2016uwt,Bakry:2011kga}.

-The fact that the lattice data substantially deviate from the free string description in the intermediate distance and high temperatures has induced many numerical experiments to verify the validity of higher-order model dependent corrections for the NG action~\cite{Caselle:2004jq,Caselle:2004er}.
+The fact that free string theory poorly explains the lattice data in the intermediate distance and high temperatures has induced interest in the numerical experiments to verify the validity of higher order corrections to the NG action\cite{Caselle:2004jq,Caselle:2004er}.
+However, these higher order terms in the NG action are non-universal, that is depend on the gauge model under consideration\cite{Caselle:2004jq, Giudice:2009di}.
+Even in the NG framework not all the orders of the power expansion are believed to give a good description of the correct behavior of the strings in the intermediate region.

-Even in the Nambu-Goto (NG) framework there is no reason to believe that all orders of the power expansion are relevant to the correct behavior of QCD strings~\cite{Giudice:2009di}.
-For example, a first-order term deviating from the universal behavior has been determined unambiguously in 3D percolation model ~\cite{Giudice:2009di}, no numerical evidence indicating universal features of the corrections beyond the L\"uscher term have been encountered among $Z(2)$, $SU(2)$ and $SU(3)$ confining gauge models~\cite{Caselle:2004jq}.
-Numerical simulations of different gauge models in different dimensions may culminate in describing both the intermediate and long string behaviour by different effective strings~\cite{Caselle:2004jq}.

-The pure $SU(3)$ Yang-Mills theory in four dimensions is the closest approximation to full QCD.
-Even though, we are lacking detailed understanding for the string behavior at high temperature and intermediate distance scale.
-In this region the deviations from the free string behavior occurs on scales that is relevant to full QCD before the string breaks~\cite{Bali:2005bg}.
-The nature of the QCD strings at finite temperatures can be very relevant to many portrayals involving high energy phenomena~\cite{Caselle:2015tza,GIDDINGS198955} such as mesonic spectroscopy~\cite{Bali:2013fpo,Kalashnikova:2002zz,Grach:2008ij}, glueballs~\cite{Caselle:2013qpa,Johnson:2000qz} and string fireballs~\cite{Kalaydzhyan:2014tfa}, for example.
-This calls for a discussion concerning the validity higher order string effects at temperature scales near QCD critical point which is the target of this report.